-Microplastics, which are tiny plastic fragments no bigger than five millimeters, may splinter off plastic objects—such as shopping bags, water bottles, or PVC pipes—and get swept into culverts, washed into streams, or flushed down bathroom sinks.
-They can also seep out of products such as toiletries and cosmetics, and they end up seemingly ubiquitous in water supplies across the globe, accumulating in alarming densities and causing health problems for all manner of aquatic animals.
+Microplastics, which are tiny plastic fragments no bigger than five millimeters, may splinter off larger objects—such as shopping bags, water bottles, or PVC pipes—and get swept into culverts, washed into streams, or flushed down bathroom sinks.
+They can also seep out of products such as toiletries and cosmetics, and they end up seemingly ubiquitous on land and in bodies of water across the globe, accumulating in alarming densities and causing health problems for all manner of aquatic animals.
 Researchers have estimated that as many as 463,000 tons of microplastics settle on the seafloor each year.